Feyerabend/cc/ch07/addition/signals/README.md

 The mathematics here is kept to what you will actually need in the rest of the section.
-If an equation looks unfamiliar, focus on what it *does* rather than proving it -- the code examples will make the behaviour concrete.
+If an equation looks unfamiliar, focus on what it *does* rather than proving it--the code examples will make the behaviour concrete.

 #### 2.1 Continuous vs Discrete Signals